chase-moskal/metalshop/metalback/cluster-tutorial/readme.md

 - you choose digitalocean as your kubernetes provider, because it's easy and cheap and magic
 - you choose cloudflare for dns because it's easy and magic, and cdn, and ddos-protection

+# prepare a kubernetes cluster

 ## (a) prerequisites: create fresh cluster, install local tools
 1. sign up on digitalocean
-1. create kubernetes cluster. defaults look good, feels good man
+1. create kubernetes cluster. name it something cool. defaults look good, feels good man
 1. create a directory on your computer to save super sneaky-beaky secrets, passwords, tokens, etc
 1. follow instructions to install `doctl` and `kubectl` and `helm`
+    - authenticate `doctl` by logging in or whatever you do
+    - set your kubectl context by running `doctl kubernetes cluster kubeconfig save CLUSTERNAME`
-    - authenticate doctl with a token, and connect kubectl to your new cluster context
+      - replace `CLUSTERNAME` with your cool cluster name
     - verify connection via `kubectl get namespace` to see standard kubernetes namespaces
     - *high five*
 1. use digitalocean's prefabricated 1-click installs!
-    - kubernetes monitoring stack
+    - kubernetes monitoring stack - click to install
-      - follow instructons to port forward and visit grafana ui, set new password and save it to your sneaky-beaky dir
+      - log into grafana and set it up
+        - run `kubectl -n prometheus-operator get pods | grep prometheus-operator-grafana`
+        - copy the pod name
+        - run `kubectl port-forward POD_NAME_HERE -n prometheus-operator 9080:3000`
+          - replace POD_NAME_HERE with the pod name
+        - visit http://localhost:9080/ and login as `admin` / `prom-operator`
+        - update password, write down in your sneaky-beaky dir
+        - dashboards, manage, select compute resources cluster, star it
-      - profile settings, set default dashboard to something cool like cluster cpu
+        - profile settings, set ui dark mode, and default dashboard to the one you starred
-      - remember how to do this port-forward thing, maybe write it down in sneaky-beaky
         - *neato!*
-    - ingress-nginx controller
+    - ingress-nginx controller - click to install
       - *boom done, fantastic!*

 ## (b) install standard web app infrastructure onto cluster